Carglglz/upydevice/README.md

 # uPydevice

-###Python lib to interface with micropython devices through WebREPL protocol.
+Python library to interface with Micropython devices through WebREPL protocol.

 #### Example usage:
 ### Setup and configurate a device :